-Laurie Wallmark, an award-winning author, has been teaching for many years and enjoys sharing her knowledge of both STEM (science, technology, engineering, math) and writing with children and adults.
+Laurie Wallmark, an award-winning author, has been teaching for many years and enjoys sharing her knowledge of both STEM (science, technology, engineering, math) and writing with children.
 She offers several hands-on, interactive workshops that can be tailored to any age or size group.
+If you are looking for information about her adult programs, click here.
+Download your author visit brochure here.

 "I still think about the questions you asked."